 John 3:16: A Pearl of Great Price

-Note: For many years I have desired to write a longish tract that would effectively summarize and open up the Bible’s message of redemption to thoughtful seekers of spiritual truth and reality.
+Note: For many years I desired to write a longish tract that would open up the Bible’s message of redemption to thoughtful seekers of spiritual truth and reality.
 I hope this is it.
 I post it here not only for seekers, but also for saints, in further hopes that it will help them share their own faith in Jesus Christ, God’s Pearl of Greatest Price.

 A Pearl of Great Price

 But here’s something you may not have known: John 3:16—the most famous verse in the Bible—contains the whole message of the entire Book.
 It’s like a beautiful pearl tucked deep inside a giant clam or oyster.
-In this short text Christ himself gives us the heart, the core, the very essence of the Word of God.
+In this short text, Christ himself gives us the heart, the core, the very essence of the Word of God.

 The Pearl of Greatest Price

 Yes, John 3:16 really is a pearl of great price, seeing that it marvelously distills the message of the entire Bible into a single sentence.
 But someone will ask, “How can we be sure the message is true, and that the Bible really is the Word of God?”
 It’s a fair question—a question that many thoughtful believers have addressed at length, and whose books on the subject are readily available to all who seek.1 But let me close here by offering a short reply of my own.

 I believe the very best way to know that the Bible is the Word of God is simply to read it—all 66 books, written by some 40 different authors, over the course of nearly 1600 years.
 For when we do so with an open heart that is fully intent on discovering spiritual reality and complying with its demands, we will unfailingly hear the Father’s voice speaking to us on every page, disclosing precious truths about the divine Person and all-sufficient Work of his uniquely begotten Son.